Faculty Senate By Laws

 - The chairperson and at least two members of each Senate Committee must be members of the Senate.
 An exception is the Executive Committee comprising Faculty Senators alone.

-- Each committee shall elect its chairperson for the next academic year in May.
+- Each committee, excluding the Budget Committee and the Nominating, Elections, and Procedures Committee, shall elect its chairperson for the next academic year in May.

-- The term of office for the Executive Committee members shall be for one year.
+- The term of office for the Executive Committee members, excluding the Chair, shall be for one year.
 The term of office for members of all other standing committees shall be for three years.